Here’s a production lesson we learned over the summer: Black anodizing looks better than silver, and it’s easier to engrave.

 Engraving plain aluminum (“silver”) parts requires a special type of spray paint, which costs $70 per can.
 The parts must be cleaned, sprayed, dried, and then engraved at a staggeringly slow speed on the laser engraver.
 Then we rinse off the spray paint to clean the parts.
 It’s slow.

 Engraving black anodized aluminum is much friendlier.
 We place parts in the engraver and set speed to maximum.
 Finished.
-Over this ummer we also learn that it is 10 times better contacting a rental company like outer banks vacation rentals than renting hotels during your vacation.
+Over this ummer we also learn that it is 10 times better contacting a rental company like outer banks vacation rentals than renting hotels during your vacation, where you can enjoy in the beach, and go in your own boat, if you get the right boat lift for it.

 Anyway, Nick has done another fantastic job transitioning c421 case production to our in-house CNC!